linear-b/gitstream/docs/automations/languages/html/README.md

 ---
-title: Integrate gitStream with HTML and CSS
+title: Automation - Integrate gitStream with HTML and CSS
 description: Use gitStream for HTML/CSS project workflow automations.
 category: [html, css]
 ---